publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s421.md

 [Pub.
 L. 96–265, title III, § 304(g)][/us/pl/96/265/s304/g], June 9, 1980, [94 Stat.
 456][/us/stat/94/456], provided that:

-> “The Secretary of Health and Human Services shall implement a program of reviewing, on his own motion, decisions rendered by administrative law judges as a result of hearings under section 221(d) of the Social Security Act \[subsec. (d) of this section\], and shall report to the Congress by January 1, 1982, on his progress.”
+> “The Secretary of Health and Human Services shall implement a program of reviewing, on his own motion, decisions rendered by administrative law judges as a result of hearings under section 221(d) of the Social Security Act \[[42 U.S.C.
+421(d)][/us/usc/t42/s421/d]\], and shall report to the Congress by January 1, 1982, on his progress.”

  __Assumption by Secretary of Functions and Operations of State Disability Determination Units__

     [Pub.
 L. 96–265, title III, § 304(i)][/us/pl/96/265/s304/i], June 9, 1980, [94 Stat.
-457][/us/stat/94/457], directed Secretary of Health and Human Services to submit to Congress by July 1, 1980, a detailed plan on how he intended to assume functions and operations of a State disability determination unit when this became necessary under amendments made by this section \[amending this section\], and how he intended to meet requirements of section 221(b)(3) of Social Security Act \[subsec. (b)(3) of this section\].
+457][/us/stat/94/457], directed Secretary of Health and Human Services to submit to Congress by July 1, 1980, a detailed plan on how he intended to assume functions and operations of a State disability determination unit when this became necessary under amendments made by this section \[amending this section\], and how he intended to meet requirements of section 221(b)(3) of Social Security Act \[[42 U.S.C.
+421(b)(3)][/us/usc/t42/s421/b/3]\].
 Such plan was to assume the uninterrupted operation of disability determination function and utilization of best qualified personnel to carry out such function, and was to include recommendations for any amendment of Federal law or regulation required to carry out such plan.

 ----------